Brightening Routine for People Who Work Out Daily: Complete Guide

 Inner Thighs (Runners, Cyclists, Spin)

-Inner thigh darkening is the #1 complaint from people who exercise daily.
-Constant friction plus sweat creates persistent hyperpigmentation.
+Inner thigh darkening is the top complaint from daily exercisers.
+Constant friction plus sweat creates stubborn dark spots.

 Underarms (All Athletes)